EugenMayer/helm-charts/charts/iperf3/README.md

 Runs an Iperf3 server, by default exposed by an LoadBalancer service.

-You usually run this chart temporary to measure and debug kubernetes network apsects and benchmark your throughput.
+You usually run this chart temporary to measure and debug kubernetes network aspects and benchmark your throughput.

 # Values